Samedis-care/react-components/src/backend-integration/Model/Types/Renderers/README.md

 		}
 		// if the visibility is editable we show the edit control and an validation error message display (FormHelperText) if (visibility.editable) {
+            // you can implement your own editable grid renderer here, no need to show labels in that case if (visibility.grid) throw new Error("Not supported");

 			return (
 				<>
 					<YourEditControl